 Polyurethanes can be both oil-based and water-based.
 Which one you will choose to use depends on your desired outcome:

-- Oil-based Polyurethane tends to look better in color and shine on hardwoods and is a good choice for floors.
+- Oil-based Polyurethane looks better in color and shines on hardwoods and is a good choice for floors.
 However, it can tend to yellow over time, requiring a refinish.

 - Water-based Polyurethane is clear and tends not to yellow.
 It is a good choice if you want the natural quality of your wood to be maintained.

 Neither makes wood waterproof, although they both do make wood water resistant.
-Its seal of the wood by polyurethane does offer protection and acts as a repellent against water absorption.
-It also protects wood from scratches, and in the case of water-based polyurethanes, maintains its color so that the natural qualities of the wood are protected.
+Its seal of wood polyurethane does offer protection and acts as a repellent against water absorption.
+It also protects wood from scratches and, in the case of water-based polyurethanes, maintains its color so that the natural qualities of the wood are protected.

 After you have chosen which polyurethane to use for your furniture, cabinet doors, window trim, floors, etc., its application is basic and straightforward.
 A high-quality natural or foam brush should be used, and a thin coat applied.
 Minwax Fast-Drying Polyurethane is a good brand choice, and the following discussion is specifically about Minwax.